Sakil9051/devtools-clone/README.md

 - **TailwindCSS**: A utility-first CSS framework for rapid UI development.
 - **Vite**: A fast build tool for modern web projects.

-## Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

 ## License